2 dead as storm rips through Southern California

 One of the people killed was found in a flooded vehicle in Victorville, San Bernardino County, firefighters said without providing details.

-A second person -- a 55-year-old man -- was electrocuted when a power line fell Friday in Van Nuys, Los Angeles, police said.
+A second person -- a 55-year-old man -- was electrocuted when a power line fell Friday in Sherman Oaks the fire department said.

 As the heavy rains drenched the area, Duarte, a city northeast of Los Angeles, issued a mandatory evacuation order for residents of 200 homes.